On a Magical Night

-On a Magical Night (Chambre 212) is a 2019 comedy film written and directed by Christophe Honoré and starring Chiara Mastroianni.
-It was screened in the Un Certain Regard section at the 2019 Cannes Film Festival, where Mastroianni won the award for Best Performance.
+On a Magical Night (Chambre 212) is a 2019 comedy-drama film written and directed by Christophe Honoré and starring Chiara Mastroianni, Vincent Lacoste, Camille Cottin and Benjamin Biolay.
+It premiered in the Un Certain Regard section of the 2019 Cannes Film Festival, where Mastroianni won the award for Best Performance.

-Plot
+Premise

-College lecturer Maria has been married to Richard for twenty years.
-After revealing her history of affairs with other men, she leaves the Paris apartment and spends the night in a hotel across the street.
-She is visited by her ex-lovers, as well as Richard's younger self.
+College law lecturer Maria has been married to Richard for 20 years.
+After revealing her history of affairs with younger men, she leaves their Paris apartment and spends the night in a hotel across the street.
+In her room, she is visited by Richard's younger self, as well as her ex-lovers.